Supporting surgical systems and perioperative providers in Liberia respond to the COVID-19 pandemic and beyond.

 Lifebox began working in Liberia in 2012, with distributions of pulse oximeters and training workshops.
 In 2019, we built upon this work with a Checklist Implementation Strategies workshop with surgical team members from five hospitals, alongside the distribution of 50 surgical headlights for testing as part of the development of the Lifebox Light.

-We are now working in partnership with the Ministry of Health, Liberia to support the provision of training and essential tools to surgical and perioperative teams in the five Liberian hospitals of Redemption, CB Dunbar, Phebe, Bomi, and C.H Rennie.
+We are now working to support the provision of training and essential tools to surgical and perioperative teams in the five Liberian hospitals of Redemption, CB Dunbar, Phebe, Bomi, and C.H Rennie.

 This year Lifebox has conducted 11 in-person or online workshops with a total of 266 participants.
 Workshop topics included Best Practice Personal Protective Equipment (PPE) Use, Pulse Oximetry, and the COVID-19 Surgical Patient Checklist.

 “C. H. Rennie Hospital (CHR) is faced with so many challenges ranging from the availability of medical supplies and equipment to shortage of experienced medical staff.
 Lifebox has over the years been trying to help CHR overcome some of the challenges, especially with regards to surgical care.
 Most recently, the Lifebox pulse oximetry training made me realize that often I was mispositioning the pulse oximeter and acting upon wrong readings.
 Having an experienced anesthesiologist as a key facilitator was a boost and helped us to understand the fine details of pulse oximetry.
 CHR is better trained and equipped to use pulse oximeters correctly and safely.
 Thanks to LIFEBOX!”